pengkenlim/LSTrAP-denovo/README.md

  **Features**
  - Simplest implementation of HSS-Trans only requires taxonomic id for species of interest
- - Construction of high confidence draft coding sequences (CDSs) using an efficient *de novo* assembler (SOAPdenovo-Trans) coupled with a novel consensus-based approach to retain CDSs assembled independently in multiple RNA-seq accessions
+ - Construction of high confidence draft coding sequences (CDSs) using an efficient *de novo* assembler (SOAPdenovo-Trans) coupled with a novel consensus-based approach to retain common CDSs assembled independently in multiple RNA-seq accessions
  - Rapid identification of low quality RNA-seq accessions (quality control) without the need of reference genome annotations
  - High-speed download of RNA-seq data using IBM Aspera file transfer framework.
 Option to download using FTP is also available.
  - Parallel pseudoalignment of accessions against draft CDS to obtain gene expression data using Kallisto